Live Stream 2

 From 10.00am – Committee for Communities (View the agenda)

-From 2.00pm – Committee for Health (View the agenda)
+From 2.00pm – Ad Hoc Committee on the Assembly Members (Remuneration Board) Bill (View the agenda)

 Today’s other live streams: